Curd Rice Recipe (Thayir Sadam)

 Serving Suggestions

-Curd rice is a comfort food for south Indians.
-It is also made for special occasions and is also served as prasadam at South Indian temples.
+Curd rice is a comfort food for South Indians.
+It is also made for special occasions and is served as prasadam at South Indian temples.
+I like to serve it at room temperature, but you can also serve it chilled.

 I love to eat it on hot summer days when I want something very light and refreshing.